MultiSafepay/docs/content/my-account/manage-account/managing-websites.md

 To connect a website to your [backend](/glossaries/multisafepay-glossary/#backend), enter the required details:

-- Most [ready-made integrations](/integrations/ecommerce-integrations): Your [API key, site ID, secure code](/account/site-id-api-key-secure-code/), and account ID (top-right corner of your account)
+- Most [ready-made integrations](/integrations/ecommerce-integrations): Your [API key, site ID, secure code](/account/site-id-api-key-secure-code/), and account ID (top-right corner of your dashboard)

 - Self-made integrations: The API key under **Website settings** in your account